More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

 - Contact for consultation appointment or course registration

-With this KPI you recognize instantly, whether your content is appealing enough for your users and led to an action.
-Along with the conversion rate, look at the KPIs for organic traffic, CTR, and dwell time to see how your content is engaging your users.
+With this KPI you can immediately see if your content is engaging enough for your users and has led to an action.
+Along with conversion rate, look at organic traffic, CTR, and dwell time KPIs to see how your content is engaging your users.

 Formula for calculating the conversion rate: